-People with learning disabilities make up one of the most marginalized groups in Western society.
+The learning disabled population is one of the most marginalized groups in Western society today.
 As a result, many teens and young adults with learning disabilities experience social exclusion.
-This is due at least in part to the discrimination and prejudice they face from a society that does not understand them.
-The negative effects of social exclusion can have a significant impact throughout one’s life.
-Studies indicate that social exclusion in adolescence is linked to problems with adjustment in adulthood, which can manifest as mental health issues or even criminal activities.
+This is due (at least in part) to the discrimination and prejudice faced by theseindividuals.And the negative effects of social exclusion can have a significant impact later in life.
+Studies indicate social exclusion in adolescence are linked to problems with adjustment in adulthood.
+These adjustment problems often manifest as mental health issues and/or criminal activities.

-- Talk to his or her teacher and express your understanding of your child’s struggle with peer relationships and overall social exclusion.
-Discuss ways you are supporting your child’s socialization and ask for the teacher’s support in your efforts.
+- Talk to his or her teacher-express your understanding of your child’s struggle with peer relationships and overall social exclusion.
+Discuss ways you are supporting your child’s socialization, and ask for the teacher to support your efforts.

-- Enhance your child’s self-esteem by demonstrating that you enjoy spending time with them.
-This is a way to boost his or her “social stock,” or social confidence.
+- Enhance his/her self-esteem–demonstrate you enjoy spending time with your child as a way to boost his or her “social stock” (a.k.a social confidence).
 Also, use positive reinforcement and encourage him or her to “take risks” when it comes to socialization.
-Help them learn to find common interests with other people to make them less nervous, such as clothing, hobbies or classes they are both taking.

-- Model social skills.
-Social exclusion in people with learning disabilities is often the result of a lack of social skills.
-Talk about various social skills with your child, such as initiating conversations, assertiveness vs. aggressiveness and social problem solving.
-It is also important to model healthy social interaction to your child.
+- Model social skills-social exclusion and learning disabilities often go hand-in-hand due to a lack of social skills.
+Talk about various social skills with your child (i.e. – initiating conversations, assertiveness vs. aggressiveness, problem-solving, etc.) and model health social interaction.

-- Do not shame or blame.
-Social exclusion is a difficult challenge to overcome.
-It is not your child’s fault, nor is it their preference to be socially excluded.
-Focus on encouraging and supporting them to overcome their isolation, rather than emphasizing the negatives of the situation.
+- Do not shame or blame- social exclusion is a difficult challenge to overcome.
+It is not your child’s fault, nor his or her preference to be socially excluded.
+Encourage, rather than shame/blame.

 Promoting a sense of acceptance and belonging for youth with learning disabilities can help decrease feelings of loneliness and social isolation.
-With adequate support, encouragement and training, youth with learning disabilities can make connections and develop meaningful relationships just as well as anyone else.
+With adequate support, encouragement, and training, youth with learning disabilities can make connections and develop meaningful relationships just as anyone else.